 We see that the memstore grows gradually until it reaches its flush size of 100MB, when this happens it is flushed to disk in a new store file.
 This process repeats itself until we have 3 store files.
 At this point, a compaction is performed which merges the files together into one file.

 The second compaction is only performed after 4 store files are written.
 How does HBase decide this?

 If you need more detail, have a look at the source of the Store.compact() method.

 Now, with this knowledge, we can see why the second compaction does not run after flush 5: the oldest file was about ~240MB, the two younger ones together ~160MB, 240 > 160 * 1.2

 When the second compaction runs after flush 6, it does merge all the files together, instead of just the 3 youngest, since ~240 > 3*80*1.2 is not true.
 After flush 9, we have ~480 > 3*80*1.2, so the oldest store file is not included in the merge.

 With the default configuration of HBase, if a store file would be 480MB, the region will be split.
 I have on purpose augmented the limit to illustrate what happens if there are more store files, though I could also have lowered the memstore flush size.

 If you wonder how the store file merging behaves over longer time, below is the result of a longer run with 157 flushes of 10 MB.
-Click on the image below to see it bigger (10000px by 800px).

 The largest number of store files at any time is 7 (see number 143 in the chart), though the oldest (biggest) one is only merged occasionally.
 It is a good thing that the number of store files stays small, because when you read a row from HBase it needs to check all the store files and the memstore (this can be optimized through bloomfilters or by specifyingtimestamp ranges).